MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Experiments

-As a point of comparison, we evaluate MultiGA against single-LLM baselines, where the genetic algorithm design remains identical but the initial population is seeded exclusively from one model.
-The individual LLMs we use are:\textbf{gpt-4o} (OpenAI), \textbf{qwen2.5-coder-32b-instruct} (Qwen), \textbf{deepseek-r1-distill-qwen-32b} (DeepSeek), \textbf{openai/gpt-oss-20b} (OpenAI OSS), and \textbf{mistral-7b-instruct-v0.3} (Mistral).
-These models were chosen for their accessibility and and provide a diverse set of baselines for comparison.
+As a point of comparison, we evaluate \name{} against baselines in which the genetic algorithm process is identical, but the initial population is seeded exclusively from a single model.
+For all such comparisons, we use \textbf{Qwen3} as the evaluator E, given its strong empirical performance in our experiments and accessibility.
+This design isolates the effect of diverse initialization while holding all other components fixed (see Table 2~\ref{tab:results}).

-The “ALL” condition represents the full MultiGA framework, in which the initial population is seeded with outputs from all five models simultaneously.
-This design isolates the impact of diverse initialization while keeping all other components of the algorithm fixed.
-For comparison, we also evaluated the same population initialization prompts without applying the iterative refinement of MultiGA.